creagia/laravel-redsys/README.md

 <a name="preparing-your-model"></a>
 ### Preparing your model

-Add the `CanCreateRedsysPayments` trait and implement the `RedsysPayable` class to the model you would like make payable.
+Add the `CanCreateRedsysRequests` trait and implement the `RedsysPayable` class to the model you would like make payable.

 Typically, this model would be something like `Order` for a full ecommerce or cart system, but you can associate payments with multiple Eloquent models if you prefer it.